triton-inference-server/model_analyzer/docs/quick_start.md

 ---

-The [examples/quick-start](../examples/quick-start) directory contains a simple libtorch model which calculates the sum and difference of two inputs.
+The [examples/quick-start](../examples/quick-start) directory is an example [Triton Model Repository](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md) that contains a simple libtorch model which calculates the sum and difference of two inputs.

 Run the Model Analyzer `profile` subcommand inside the container with:

 ```
 model-analyzer profile \